pusher/pusher-websocket-dotnet/README.md

 {
     base.PreAuthorize(httpClient);

-    // Add headers or other settings to the httpClient before autorizing.
+    // Add headers or other settings to the httpClient before authorizing.
 }
 ```